zhshen0831/dmm/README.md

-This is a partial implementation for paper <u>DMM: Fast Map Matching for Cellular Data.</u>
+This is an implementation for paper <u>DMM: Fast Map Matching for Cellular Data.</u>

 ---